CRM software can make a huge difference in your day-to-day customer relationship management. But it can be tough to know where to start.

 - Cutting down on manual admin tasks?

-Write a list of your current customer relationship roadblocks, what problems you want your CRM platform to solve, and what quantifiable goals you’d like to hit.
+Write a list of your current customer relationship roadblocks, what problems you want your CRM software to solve, and what quantifiable goals you’d like to hit.

 1. Personalise your communications.

-CRM software helps make it easier to see your customers as people rather than numbers.
+CRM tools help make it easier to see your customers as people rather than numbers.
 Customer-specific notes and user insights allow you to personalise your messaging and adjust your marketing strategies to increase relevance.

 If you’ve thoroughly populated your CRM template, you can review your customers’ purchase histories to create targeted special offers based on each customer’s preferences and behaviours, and reward your highest-value customers.

 With insights into customer spend at an individual level, you can provide incentives such as discounts or special offers to your most profitable customers to encourage loyalty.
 You can also leverage these customers for cross-selling opportunities to increase individual customer value.

-2. Choose a CRM platform that makes life easier, not harder.
+3. Use the CRM tools that make life easier, not harder.

 Scheduling features in CRM software are useful for organising and staying on top of appointments and meetings.
-This allows you to include day to day admin, such as booking confirmations and reminders in your CRM system, so you have a clear view of all your customer interactions.
-Not all CRM platforms allows for this, so it’s definitely something to consider.
+This allows you to include day-to-day admin, such as booking confirmations and reminders in your CRM system, so you have a clear view of all your customer interactions.